-Through the State Ombudsman Program, Older Virginians and their families receive effective assistance in resolving conflicts and issues that occur with thier care, safety and well-being.
+Through the State Ombudsman Program, Older Virginians and their families receive effective assistance in resolving conflicts and issues that occur with their care, safety and wellbeing.
+The program works with policy makers and partner agencies to promote improved quality in long-term care and to shape law, regulation, and practice in order to better protect the health, safety, welfare, and rights of long-term care recipients.

-• As a part of annual training for statewide Ombudsman Program staff, provide 'skills enhancement' session(s) on "Problem-Solving and Working to Resolution" to improve local ombudsmen's competencies and confidence in this skill set.

-• Provide expanded technical assistance and guidance for local ombudsmen through regularly scheduled 'roundtable' discussions (offered via conference calls) that afford the opportunity for peer-to-peer case review and problem-solving, drawing upon insights from the statewide team.
+- Expand the Ombudsman program to serve Virginia's Medicaid population enrolled in the Managed Long Term Services and Supports (MLTSS). - Work with local host agencies to develop policies and implement strategies to safeguard against conflicts of interest in operation of the statewide Ombudsman Program. - As a part of annual training for statewide Ombudsman Program staff, provide 'skills enhancement' session(s) on "Problem Solving and Working to Resolution" to improve local ombudsmen's competencies and confidence in this skill set. - Provide expanded technical assistance and guidance for local ombudsmen through regularly scheduled 'roundtable' discussions (offered via conference calls) that afford the opportunity for peer-to-peer case review and problem solving, drawing upon insights from the statewide team.

-• Create an easily assessable ombudsman-only SharePoint site with resources on multiple topics related to complaint handling and resolution strategies.
+• Create an easily accessible ombudsman only SharePoint site with resources on multiple topics related to complaint handling and resolution strategies.

-Complaints Resolved Through the Long-Term Care Ombudsman Program

-• Maximize the independence and self-sufficiency of Virginians with disabilities.
+- ♦ Complaints Resolved Through the Long-Term Care Ombudsman Program - · Maximize the independence and self-sufficiency of Virginians with disabilities.